 Once an award is made, it is within the discretion of the Council to determine that a subgrantee is not compliant with applicable policies.
 Upon such a determination, the Council may terminate further funding and require reimbursement of grant funds.
 Each year, CJCC will release a continuation of funds RFP for subgrantees to apply for funding for the following year.

-Subgrantees will be allowed to apply up to \$20,000 in the first year and up to \$30,000 each year thereafter for lifetime of the award.
+Subgrantees applied for up to \$20,000 in the first year and will be able to apply for up to \$30,000 each year thereafter for lifetime of the award.
 Funding for this award ends September 30, 2025.